-If you have a conflict with either midterm or final, you must contact your instructor no later than 5pm on the Census Date (Wed, 31-Jan-2018), by using a form provided to you at your request by your instructor & submitting it together with necessary documentation as indicated on the form.
+If you have a conflict with either midterm or final, you must contact your instructor no later than 5pm on the Census Date (30-Jan-2019), by using a form provided to you at your request by your instructor & submitting it together with necessary documentation as indicated on the form.
 If a conflict arises after the census date, contact your instructor immediately.
-Delays in submitting a make-up request may mean that your request cannot be approved by the course coordinator.
+Delays in submitting a make-up request may mean that the instructor cannot approve your request.